Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 The trial’s main goal was to evaluate changes in the Unified Huntington’s Disease Rating Scale total maximal chorea (TMC) score, which assesses chorea in the face, mouth/jaw, trunk, and limbs.
 Higher TMC scores reflect more severe chorea.

-Austedo’s superiority over a placebo also was observed in terms of Huntington’s symptom lessening, which was more frequently reported in the Austedo group, both by patients (51% vs. 20%) and clinicians (42% vs. 13%).
+Austedo’s superiority over the placebo also was observed in terms of Huntington’s symptom lessening, which was more frequently reported in the Austedo group, both by patients (51% vs. 20%) and clinicians (42% vs. 13%).

 Compared with patients in the placebo group, those taking Austedo also showed significantly greater improvements in the physical functioning component of the 36-Item Short Form Health Survey, which assesses quality of life.
-While the placebo group loss about 3.6 points in that component, those on Austedo experienced a 0.7-point improvement.
+While the placebo group lost about 3.6 points in that component, those on Austedo experienced a 0.7-point improvement.

 Open-label extension